pnsn/GFAST/ShakeAlertBranch.md

 - Metadata reader needs to be converted to ShakeAlert file format.
 - ShakeAlertConsumer should be revamped to allow asynchronous read loop.
-- Investigate why the main loop requires 5-6 seconds to complete.
-Are we actually processing all the data?
-Optimize.
+- Correct potentially conflicting definitions of MAX_TRACEBUF_SIZE.
 - Properly flag non-existant SA_events_dir and disable looking for trigger file in SA deployments.
 - unify and clean up the various logging systems.
 - replace fcnm defs and refs with cleaner \_\_func__
 - move xml message writing out of driveGFAST in into gfast_eew so we can use the dmlib xml writer.
+This will also facilitate more correct handling of event version numbers.
 - Add threading to be able to handle peak loads.

 ##more substantial tasks